 What makes a well-rounded winter vacation?
-How about when the itinerary includes a little something for everyone.
-Whether you’re planning a family trip or looking for things to do with friends this winter, Idaho ski areas know how to put smiles on the faces of the skiers and non-skiers alike.
+How about an itinerary that includes a little something for both skiers and non-skiers?
+Whether you’re planning a family trip or looking for things to do with friends this winter, Idaho’s ski areas bring smiles and adventure both on and off the slopes.

 For Skiers & Boarders

-Whether you’re traversing one of the three double black diamonds on the face-side, casually carving your way down the multitude of runs on the backside, or trying to master that new trick at the terrain park, you’ll find Bogus Basin to be an enjoyable and challenging adventure.
-A newly installed high-speed chairlift makes it easier than ever to pack in a full day of runs.
-Get more run information and ticket pricing here.
+Traverse one of the three double black diamonds on the face-side, casually carving your way down the multitude of runs on the backside, or try to master that new trick at the terrain park … No matter your skill level, you’ll find Bogus Basin to be an enjoyable and challenging adventure.
+To top it off, a high-speed chairlift makes it easier than ever to pack in a full day of runs.

 For Non-Skiers